PayRequest/payrequest.github.io/payment-links/pay-by-link.md

              <div class="row align-items-center">
                   <div class="col-lg-6">
 <div class="about-left wow fadeInLeft" data-wow-duration="1s" data-wow-delay="0.2s" style="visibility: visible; animation-duration: 1s; animation-delay: 0.2s; animation-name: fadeInLeft;">
-<h3>Manage all<br>Your Payment Pages<br>And Pay by link</h3>
+<h3>Manage all<br>Your Payment Pages<br>And Payment Links</h3>
-<p>The PayRequest Dashboard lets you manage all your pay by link and more, with a simple overview you can view all status and reminders that are send, you will also get a log update when someone views, payment or pays your pay by link.
+<p>The PayRequest Dashboard lets you manage all your payment links and more, with a simple overview you can view all status and reminders that are send, you will also get a log update when someone views, payment or pays your payment link.
 </p>

 </div>